 The FVCC works to ensure the safety, well-being, and stability of all members of families - especially women and children- in Multnomah County by ending family violence.
 The council focuses primarily on violence against former or current adult intimate partners.
 This violence may include emotional, physical, or sexual abuse and is generally referred to as domestic violence.
 Abuse may include threats, harm, injury, harassment, exertion of power and control, terrorism, or damage to living beings or property.

-The FVCC provides consultation and technical assistance to Multnomah County and the City of Portland, professionals working in the field of domestic violence intervention, and community groups who want to get involved in ending domestic violence.
+The FVCC provides consultation and technical assistance to Multnomah County and the City of Portland, professionals working in the field of domestic and sexual violence intervention, and community groups who want to get involved in ending domestic and sexual violence.

 Vision: To ensure the safety, well-being, and stability of all members of families--especially women and children--in Multnomah County eliminating family violence.